 There’s a lot of confusion and misinformation (including from Disney) about when you can get your next FASTPASS.
 Disney doesn’t actually publish many details about the system, but countless observations by us and others reveal how long you have to wait between obtaining FASTPASS slots.

-First, your existing reservation will tell you exactly when you can get another one.
+First, your existing reservation will tell you when you can get another one.
 It’s either on the bottom of your receipt or present on the reservation on the app.

 If you want to know the generally accepted rule, here it is.
 You book a FASTPASS at time T1 and that FASTPASS starts at time T2.
 You can book your next FASTPASS at time T2 (when the FASTPASS window starts), subject to a 30 minute minimum and two hour maximum wait from time T1.
+Additionally, you can get around the 30-minute minimum if you use your first FASTPASS before those 30 minutes have passed.

 Guests with MaxPass—which we cover more below—have a maximum wait of 90 minutes to grab their next FASTPASS.